NordicESMhub/GEO4962/_episodes/02-infra.md

 *   FDR (56 Gbits/s eq 6.78 Gbytes/s) InfiniBand interconnect
 *   OS: Linux Environment, 64 bit Centos 6

-Abel is a large machine (cluster) made of more than 10000 nodes (collection of machines linked together via an efficient network).
+Saga is a large machine (cluster) made of more than 10000 nodes (collection of machines linked together via an efficient network).
 On one single node, there are 16 cores and a total of 64 GB of shared memory.
 This shared memory can be accessed by all the processors of one single node but a processor on another node cannot access it.
 The image below attempts to summarize these two concepts (shared vs. distributed memory):
 ![](../fig/shared_distributedRAM.png)
 To manage efficiently the machine, it runs under the control of a batch system.
 The fact is that one single program does not usually use the full machine (1392 CPUs) but many users can fill the machine very quickly with several "small" programs.
 The opposite of a batch job is interactive processing, in which a user enters individual commands to be processed immediately.
 This is what you are used to when working on your laptop or any UIO servers (such as sverdrup.uio.no).
 We need to use a batch system to make sure all the resources are well utilized and this is the role of the job scheduler to decide where to run user "jobs".
 Its role is to optimize the resources and to try to run as many user jobs as possible.
 It can be seen as a tetris game (see image below) where each block represents a user job.
 ![](../fig/tetris.png)
 All user jobs must be submitted to the cluster through this batch system.
-Abel uses [SLURM](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) (Portable Batch System).
+Saga uses [SLURM](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) (Portable Batch System).
 The submitted jobs are then routed into a number of queues (depending on the needed resources, e.g. runtime) and sorted according to some priority scheme.
 A job will run when the required resources become available.
-More information on the Batch system on Abel can be found [here](http://www.uio.no/english/services/it/research/hpc/abel/help/user-guide/queue-system.html).
+More information on the Batch system on Saga can be found [here]().

-### Available Filesystems on Abel
+### Available Filesystems on Saga

-The following file systems exist on abel:
+The following file systems exist on Saga:

 *   User area (home directories): /home
-    The file system for user home directories on abel.
+    The file system for user home directories on Saga.
 This file system is currently very small, and it should NOT be used for processing data and running batch jobs (slow access).
-It has quota enabled, limits can be found [here](http://www.uio.no/english/services/it/research/hpc/abel/help/user-guide/data.html) .
+It has quota enabled, limits can be found [here](https://documentation.sigma2.no/storage/clusters.html) .
 Files are backed up daily, except for folders called "nobackup" and their sub-folders.
 *   Work area (temporary data): /work/users ($USERWORK)
-    Large external storage shared by all compute nodes on abel.
+    Large external storage shared by all compute nodes on Saga.
 Files are NOT backed up. /work should be used when running jobs since it's much larger than /home and is available on the compute nodes. /work/users is a [BeeGFS](https://en.wikipedia.org/wiki/BeeGFS) parallel file system.

 **Note:** the /work/users/* directories are subject to automatic deletion dependent on modification, access time and the total usage in the file system.
 The oldest files will be deleted first.